MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 > [!NOTE]

-> If you are upgrading to OM 2019 from a previous  version or installing a new OM 2019 environment, you will need to follow the steps above to provide **Logon as a service** permission to Run as accounts.
+> If you are upgrading to Operations Manager 2019 from a previous  version or installing a new Operations Manager 2019 environment, you will need to follow the steps above to provide **Logon as a service** permission to Run as accounts.

 ## Troubleshooting

 If any of the **Run as Account** does not have required **Logon as a Service** permission, a critical monitor-based alert appears.
 This alert displays the  details of **Run as account** which does not have **Logon as a Service** permission.